 The Ragdoll is a large domesticated cat known for its plush, light-colored fur with a colorpoint pattern and blue eyes.
 But, can a Ragdoll be black as well?

-This is the question we will try to answer in this article and the controversy it raises in the Ragdoll community.
+This is the question we will try to answer in this comprehensive guide and address the controversy it raises in the Ragdoll community.
 The Black Ragdoll is just like the Traditional Ragdoll in terms of temperament and physicality with only their color being different.

-In this article, we will discuss comprehensively everything you need to know about the Black Ragdoll from their physical appearance down to their quirks and behavior, as well as, tips on finding the right breeder if you fancy owning a new cat.
+In this article, we will discuss in detail everything you need to know about the Black Ragdoll, from their physical appearance down to their quirks and behavior, as well as, tips on finding the right breeder if you fancy owning a new feline companion.

 - Black Ragdoll Cat: Breed overview

 - So, are there Black Ragdoll Cats?

 - Do cat registries recognize the Black Ragdoll Cat?